 Take a Stand Against the Hatred that Gets Born of Fear

-Whenever a prejudiced comment is made, you can say something like, “One of the wonderful things about our world is that it’s full of people from all different shapes and sizes and beliefs and colors and ideas.
-A few people doing something bad does not mean that everyone who seems like that person is bad.
-In fact, most people of any background are good.”
+Whenever a prejudiced comment is made, you can say something like, “One of the wonderful things about our world is that it’s full of people from all different places, with different shapes, sizes, colors, beliefs and ideas.
+A few people doing something bad does not mean that everyone who comes from this background is also bad.
+In fact, most people, no matter their backgrounds, are GOOD.”